glennji/glennjicom-academic/content/post/2008/2008-04-10-the-five-lists.md

   1. things I like doing (WANT TO DO)
   1. things only I can do (MUST DO)
   1. things I would like to try (CAN DO)
-  1. this I would just like to be done (DELEGATE)
+  1. things I just want done (DELEGATE)
   1. things to remember (TO DO)

 For me it makes sense to separate things I'd like to do (3) from things I think should be done (4) — ideally, if I can get someone else to do (4) then I'm laughing.
 (2) is purposely kept as short as possible — I currently have "breathing" listed and ticked.
 I keep the lists in a soft-cover Moleskine notebook — my Hipster — along with cards, cash and my front-door key (because if I'm going to lose the notebook I may as well be completely f*cked).